mtov/engsoftmoderna/en/chapter1.md

 recommended.
 Then, we address testability, i.e., the importance of designing and writing code that can be easily tested.
-The chapter also includes a section on mocks and stubs, which are objects that enable unit testing of code with more complex dependencies, such as dependencies on databases and other external services.
-After the discussion on unit tests, we also comment on two other types of tests: integration tests and end-to-end tests.
+The chapter also includes a section on mocks and stubs, which are objects that enable unit testing of code with complex dependencies, such as dependencies on databases and other external services.
+After the discussion on unit tests, we comment on two other types of tests: integration tests and end-to-end tests.
 These tests verify the properties of larger code units, like the classes that implement a given service (integration tests) or even all the classes in a